OAGi/Score/docs/user_guide/index.rst

    c. *Version*.
 This field is a freeform text representing the version
       of the Module.
 This field is optional.

-3. Click “Update” to store the changes.
+3. Click "Update" to store the changes.

 Edit detail of a Module Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~